liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 ---

 Next, we'll show you how to install the required Liferay release artifacts to your repositories.
-You can install them to your local Maven repository (usually your `$HOME/.m2` directory) or to your remote Maven repository (called *liferay-releases*, if you're following our examples).
-These steps are the same for installing artifacts that you downloaded and extracted from a ZIP file, and for installting artifacts that you built from source.
+These steps are applicable for installing artifacts that you downloaded and extracted from a zip file, and for installing artifacts that you built from source.

 #### Installing Artifacts to a Repository